barsifedron/candid-cqrs/README.md

 1. Illustrate the CQS/CQRS usages in a simple and clear manner, even for the beginner
 2. Provide a "almost ready to use" seed that people can use as it is or really easily modify for their own usage
-3. Provide total framework independance
+3. Provide total framework independence
 4. Illustrate and insist on the fact that different flavors of CQS/CQRS exist.
 AKA: You probably do not need event sourcing right now and even a really simple CQS split will greatly help you in your unit testing.
 (Refer to the link provided for more infos on that)